 Ignoring the www., every domain name has two parts to it -- the text before the 'dot', which is the main part of the domain name, and the extension after it.
 The extension you chose can work both for and against you.
 For example, imagine you've picked chooseadomain as your website name, but find the chooseadomain.com domain name isn't available.
 You might register the chooseadomain.net domain name instead.
 This allows you to keep your original name, which is good, but you also run a certain risk of people typing in the more common .com suffix when they try to find your website.
 This can be a problem if the chooseadomain.com name belongs to one of your competitors.
 Consider all your options when you pick your extensions, and be sure that you specify your entire domain name when you talk about it -- especially if you aren't a .com.

 |.mobi||Websites that are meant to be viewed on mobile devices, like cellphones or Blackberrys|

-Once you've found a domain name, the next step is to make sure it's not already registered by searching for it on Instant Domain Search.
+Once you've found a domain name, the next step is to make sure it's not already registered by doing a domain name search.
 If it's available, then just follow their link to a domain name registration and hosting site and you'll have your very own domain in minutes!